-Dr. Qingsong Xiao and her late brother, Dr. Puquan Xiao, founder of Yangtze Medical Center, are the third-generation Chinese medicine practitioners.
-The doctors had extensive experience working in some of the most prestigious medical facilities in Beijing, China.
-Dr. Xiao then made the life changing decision to immigrate to the United States in 1999 and begin treating patients in Phoenix, Arizona just a few years later.
-Following in their father’s footsteps, the sister and brother duo decided to combine their specialties and establish Great Wall Chinese Medicine.
-Their first clinic in opened in Old Town Scottsdale in 2006.
-After years of practicing together, the siblings decided to establish individual business locations.
+Dr. Qingsong Xiao and her late brother, Dr. Puquan Xiao, founder of Yangtze Medical Center are third-generation Chinese medicine practitioners.
+The doctors gained extensive experience by working in some of the most prestigious medical facilities in Beijing, China.
+Dr. Xiao then made the life changing decision to immigrate to the United States in 1999 and began treating patients in Phoenix, Arizona a few years later.
+Following in their father’s footsteps, the sister and brother duo combined their specialties to establish Great Wall Chinese Medicine (GWCM).
+Their first clinic was opened in Old Town Scottsdale in 2006.
+After years of practicing together, the siblings expanded their practice and established individual business locations.
 In 2011, Dr. Qingsong Xiao took control of the Scottsdale clinic and moved to a larger, more populated location to establish the ever-growing GWCM in operation today.
-Dr. Puquan Xiao opened a practice and established Yangtze Medical Center in Phoenix.
-GWCM’s new Scottsdale facility has nine separate acupuncture treatment rooms, a yoga activity room, and a natural herb shop.
-The healing complex is also home to the EMed research facility, of which Dr. Xiao is founder and president.
-Following the success of the Scottsdale clinic, she opened a second location with 16 treatment rooms in Chandler, Arizona.
-This new facility, in operation since March of 2018, provides the same acupuncture and holistic care available in the established Scottsdale facility.
+Dr. Puquan Xiao opened his practice and established Yangtze Medical Center in Phoenix.